 The Company accounts for uncertain tax positions by reporting a liability for unrecognizable tax benefits resulting from uncertain tax positions taken or expected to be taken in a tax return.
 The Company recognizes interest and penalties, if any, related to unrecognized tax benefits in income tax expense.

 In accordance with the operating agreement of Sunlight Financial LLC, to the extent possible without impairing its ability to continue to conduct its business and activities, and in order to permit its member to pay taxes on the taxable income allocated to those members, Sunlight Financial LLC is required to make distributions to the member in the amount equal to the estimated tax liability of the member computed as if the member paid income tax at the highest marginal federal and state rate applicable to a corporate entity or individual resident in New York, New York to the extent Sunlight’s operations generate taxable income allocable to the applicable member.
-Sunlight Financial LLC declared $2.7 million of distributions, of which it paid $1.2 million, during the nine months ended September 30, 2022.
-As of September 30, 2022, Sunlight Financial LLC no longer expects to generate taxable income during the current tax year and expects to use tax distributions already declared during the current tax year to offset future estimated tax liability distributions, if any.
-Consequently, Sunlight Financial LLC did not declare any distributions during the three months ended September 30, 2022.
-Sunlight did not declare any distributions for the three or nine months ended September 30, 2021.
+Sunlight Financial LLC did not declare any distributions during the three and six months ended June 30, 2023, and declared $1.3 million and $2.7 million of distributions during the three and six months ended June 30, 2022, respectively.
+As of June 30, 2023, Sunlight Financial LLC does not expect to generate taxable income during the current tax year and expects to use unpaid tax distributions already declared to offset future estimated tax liability distributions, if any.
+Consequently, Sunlight Financial LLC did not declare any further distributions through June 30, 2023.

 Recent Accounting Pronouncements Issued, But Not Yet Adopted